phaus/error-service/README.md

 # EaaS - Error as a Service

-Sometime you need to have service, that just puts out HTTP Errors.
+Sometimes you need to have service, that just puts out HTTP Errors.
 Either on purpose or - even better - randomly.

 So here it is!